 Property owners should also advise of any PV systems under the new ‘duty of fair presentation’, that forms part of the Insurance Act, due to come into force in August.
 In addition, PV systems may alter the value of the property, which may leave a policyholder at risk of underinsurance.

-You can play a crucial role by helping customers understand the insurance implications of solar panels, and by encouraging them to develop strategies that can mitigate the key risks they face.
+You can play a crucial role by understanding the insurance implications of solar panels, and by developing strategies that can mitigate the key risks you face.

-In particular, you should encourage your customers to develop and implement guidelines that manage fire risks during the four phases of a PV system – design, installation, operation, and fault/fire emergency response.
+In particular, you should develop and implement guidelines that manage fire risks during the four phases of a PV system – design, installation, operation, and fault/fire emergency response.